Absolute continuity of Bernoulli convolutions for algebraic parameters: Absolute continuity of Bernoulli convolutions

 and real numbers

 such that $s_i>2s_{i+1}$ and

 for all $i$. \end{lem}

 It may look confusing that the parameter $\tau$ is required to be small depending on $\lambda$ in an uncontrolled fashion and then $\lambda$ is bounded below by a quantity depending on $\tau$ in \eqref{eq:lambda-LE1}.
 Observe, however, that the lower bound in \eqref{eq:lambda-LE1} depends only on the ratio $\log t/\log \tau$.
 Hence, we can first choose $\tau$, depending on $\lambda$ and then $t$ to make sure that the hypotheses of the lemma hold, which we will see is possible if $\lambda$ satisfies the assumptions in Proposition \ref{pr:low-entropy-regime}.
+Note also that \eqref{eq:lambda-LE1} may be considered a condition of the form $t\le\tau^a$ for some $a$ depending on $\lambda$.
+This complements the bound $t\ge \tau^{1/6}$ in the next line.